kaanaksit/odak/docs/course/computer_generated_holography.md

 ### What is Computer-Generated Holography?
 It is the computerized version (discrete sampling) of holography.
 In other terms, whenever you can program the phase or amplitude of light, this will get us to Computer-Generated Holography.

+??? question end "Where can I find an extensive summary on CGI?"
+    You may be wondering about the greater physical details of CGI.
+    In this case, we suggest our readers watch the video below.
+    Please watch this video for an extensive summary on CGI [@kavakli2022optimizing].
+    <center> <iframe width="560" height="315" src="https://www.youtube.com/embed/z_AtSgct6_I" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe> </center>

 ## Defining a slice of a lightfield :material-alert-decagram:{ .mdx-pulse title="Too important!" }